creativenull/web.nvim/README.md

 The all-in-one solution to setup a web development environment in neovim.

 > [!IMPORTANT]
-> Still under development but feel free to use and give feedback on anything missing.
+> Still a work in progress but stable for use.

 ## Features